grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Ok, lead the way.

-**Johnny:** Alright, let's start with the `GIVEN` section.
+**Johnny:** Let's start with the `GIVEN` section.
 Here, we need to say that we assume that the collecting parameter mock, let's call it `reservationInProgress` will give us the `expectedReservationDto` (which is already defined in the body of the Statement) when asked:

 ```csharp
 //GIVEN